 If you are planning on visiting a spa in Bali, be prepared to see Balinese Boreh treatment all over the place.
 But what is the ritual and what is it for?

 Ginger is believed to increase blood circulation and relieve muscle congestion, as well as assist the body in detoxification by stimulating digestion.
 In addition, cloves are an excellent natural disinfectant and cinnamon naturally warms the body from the inside out, helping to increase blood circulation.
-With this, Balinese Boreh is suitable for those with arthritis, tired back, to improve blood circulation and anything that makes the body in need of warmth.
-Some say that Balinese Boreh also helps travelers by alleviating the effects of jet lag.
+With this, Balinese Boreh is suitable for those with arthritis, tired back, to improve blood circulation and anything that causes the body to need warmth.
+Some say that Balinese Boreh also helps travelers by alleviating the effects of jet lag – a perfect Balinese treatment for long-haul travelers.

-Today, Balinese Boreh is being used to clean pores, promote the release of toxins and provide a deep sense of relaxation, resulting in deliciously fresh, smooth, and refined skin, as well as providing greater energy, clarity, and well-being.
+Today, the most famous Balinese treatment is being used to clean pores, promote the release of toxins and provide a deep sense of relaxation, resulting in deliciously fresh, smooth, and refined skin, as well as providing greater energy, clarity, and well-being.

 Where to try the Balinese Boreh in Bali